Insights >

 Christmas

-Christmas markets, red and green decorations, and Santa Claus with his reindeers are now a part of Japanese culture.
-Winter light festivals are hugely popular, with illuminating installations spread throughout the country.
-Other popular activities include visiting Tokyo Disneyland for the Christmas Parade and eating strawberry shortcake.
+Christmas markets, red and green decorations, and Santa Claus with his reindeers are now a part of Japanese culture, while winter light festivals and illuminating installations are hugely popular throughout the country.

 – Christmas gift